GPUOpen-Drivers/AMDVLK/README.md

 Please make each contribution reasonably small.
 If you would like to make a big contribution, like a new feature or extension, please raise an issue first to allow planning to evaluate and review your work.

+> **Note**
-> **Note:** Since PAL is a shared component that must support other APIs, other operating systems, and pre-production hardware, you might be asked to revise your PAL change for reasons that may not be obvious from a pure Linux Vulkan driver perspective.
+> Since PAL is a shared component that must support other APIs, other operating systems, and pre-production hardware, you might be asked to revise your PAL change for reasons that may not be obvious from a pure Linux Vulkan driver perspective.

 ## Build Instructions